tylervvo/katacoda-scenarios/dd-201/step1.md

 [Create a new application](https://app.datadoghq.com/rum/list) in Datadog.
   - Give it a name, such as Storedog
   - Click **Generate Client Token**

 In the **Start collecting data section**, copy the `applicationId` and `clientToken` from the block of JavaScript code.

-Set these values in the first Terminal of your lab environment:
+Set these values as environment variables in Terminal 1:
 ```bash
 export DD_APPLICATION_ID=<applicationId>
 export DD_CLIENT_TOKEN=<clientToken>